pingcap/docs/tidb-lightning/tidb-lightning-overview.md

 ## Restrictions

-If you use TiDB Lighting together with TiFlash:
+1. If you use TiDB Lighting together with TiFlash:

 No matter a table has TiFlash replica(s) or not, you can import data to that table using TiDB Lightning.
 Note that this might slow the TiDB Lightning procedure, which depends on the NIC bandwidth on the lightning host, the CPU and disk load of the TiFlash node, and the number of TiFlash replicas.

+2. When using parquet file to import, lightning currently only accepts the data types supported in Amazon Aurora Parquet.